Red Nichols

-Ernest Loring "Red" Nichols (May 8, 1905 – June 28, 1965) was an American jazz cornetist, composer, and jazz bandleader.
-He was one of the most prolific and influential jazz musicians in the late 1920s and early 1930s, appearing on over 4,000 recordings.
-In 1959, a biopic was made of his life and career, The Five Pennies, starring Danny Kaye.
+Ernest Loring "Red" Nichols (May 8, 1905 – June 28, 1965) was an American jazz cornetist, composer, and bandleader.
+He was one of the most prolific and influential jazz musicians in the late 1920s and early '30s, appearing on over 4,000 recordings.
+A biopic was made of his life and career, The Five Pennies (1959), starring Danny Kaye.

 Biography

 Early life and career

 Nichols was born in Ogden, Utah, United States.
 He was of the Mormon faith.
 His father was a college music professor, and Nichols was something of a child prodigy, playing difficult set pieces for his father's brass band by the age of 12.
 Young Nichols heard the early recordings of the Original Dixieland Jazz Band and later those of Bix Beiderbecke, and these had a strong influence on him.
 His style became polished, clean, and incisive.

 In the early 1920s, Nichols moved to the Midwest and joined a band called the Syncopating Seven.
 When that band broke up, he joined the Johnny Johnson Orchestra and went with it to New York City in 1923.
 In New York, he met trombonist Miff Mole, and the two were inseparable for the next decade.
 Before signing with Brunswick, Nichols and Mole recorded for Pathé-Perfect under the name the Red Heads.